Skip to content

 });

 That's it.
-No extra packages, no separate server — everything is handled by the plugin.
+No extra packages, no separate server — everything is handled by the plugin/runtime stack, and starter projects already ship the iwsdk CLI through @iwsdk/cli.

 Start the Dev Server